 I do not need to tell you that currently we are living in extraordinary times.
-The world-wide COVID-19 pandemic has impacted all aspects of society.
-Therefore, I am sure you have questions on how the current crisis might be impacting your undergraduate studies in our department.
+For more than a year the world-wide COVID-19 pandemic has impacted all aspects of society.
+Fortunately, the development of highly effective vaccines has provided powerful tools to address this devasting disease, and in the Montreal area restrictions aimed at curtailing the spread of COVID-19 are gradually being lifted.
+Even though we are moving towards a state that resembles pre-pandemic times, I am sure you have questions on how the current crisis might be impacting your undergraduate studies in our department.
 This letter is aimed at addressing some of these questions.

 Being a student at McGill is not only about taking courses.
-Outside of courses, our students interact with each other, forming groups that supports their academic goals and help them get the most out of being a McGill student.
-In our department, the Biochemistry Undergraduate Society (BUGS) is also hard at work to adapt their activities to an online format.
-Most importantly for you, in addition to several social on-line events, where you can virtually meet your fellow students, they are organizing a “buddy system” where you and a few of your fellow students will be teamed up with senior students, thus providing you with an immediate network.
-In other words, while you might be physically far away from McGill, we will still give you as much of the “McGill experience” as possible.
+Outside of lectures and labs, our students interact with each other, forming groups that support the academic goals and enhance the learning experience.
+In our department, the Biochemistry Undergraduate Society (BUGS) is the organization that can help you with getting the most out of being a McGill student.
+BUGS has organized a “buddy system” where you and a few of your fellow students can be teamed up with senior students, thus providing you with an immediate network.
+In other words, irrespective of your remote/in-person courses, you will have the “McGill experience”.

 I expect you will have more questions about your studies in our department.
-Therefore, both the department and BUGS will reach out to you over the summer with more information about the Fall semester.
+Therefore, the department will reach out to you over the summer with more information about the Fall semester.
 You can also contact us with questions, concerns, etc. Ms. Christine Laberge, your Student Affairs Officer/Advisor, is always eager to be of assistance.
-In the mean time, I wish you a safe and healthy summer break, and I hope to see you virtually at McGill in September.
+In the meantime, I wish you a safe and healthy summer break, and I hope to see you at McGill in September.

 Distinguished James McGill Professor and Chair